kounch/PD-MM-Engine/README.md

 Manic Miner is a platform video game written for the ZX Spectrum by Matthew Smith, published originally by Bug-Byte in 1983, then by Software Projects.
 Some have called Manic Miner one of the most influential platform games of all time, and it has been ported to numerous home computers, video game consoles, and mobile phones among others.

+Please visit [the official website](https://kounch.itch.io) for installation instructions and more information.

 ### References

 [Manic Miner ZX Spectrum Source Code](https://github.com/SomeProgrammerGuy/Manic-Miner-Source-Code)